vives-projectweek-2021/project-repository-1899/README.md

 # Why
   - Shooting targets adds a challenge to the race
 # Main goal
-  - Battle tank -> A weapon is attached to the tank that can shoot projectiles with velcro to a target on a different tank
+  - Battle tank -> A weapon that shoots a laser is attatched to the tank to shoot at targets.
   - Race with targets -> A race with targets along the track to shoot down.
 You either get points per target shot down or need to shoot down all targets to win.
   - Controller -> Abbility to control the car with a controller
 # Technology
   - Arduino with infrared sensors to detect the car at checkpoints, start and finish
+  - Arduino also detects with laser reciever when target is shot
 # Extra's
   - speedometer
   - distance meter